spikebike/Backups-Done-Right-legacy/README.md

 * simple configuration - just one config file
 * simple installation (static linked build)
 * restores with permissions, symlinks etc.
-* open source - be sure that nobody gets your data
 * backups are stored encrypted - you don't need to trust in your sysadmin
 * encryption key does not get transfered - you always keep the key on your side

 ## Potential Misfeatures
 * No back doors - without the clients AES256 key no recovery is possible
-* No bare metal restores - Backups Does Right depends on Go + working unix system, and AES256 key for a restore.
-For connections to peers one of the old IP address or the IP address of peers is needed.
+* No bare metal restores - Backups Does Right depends on Go + working OS, and AES256 key for a restore.
+For connections to peers one of (old IP address or IP address of peers) is needed.
-* No cross client file restores - Full restore of a linux backup requires a linux client.
-Same with Windows, and OSX.
-No attempts are made to handle platform specific file system meta-data on non-native platforms.
+* Some metadata is lost on cross platform restores.
+Go's stat implementation is used.
+Backups done right is only as cross platform compatible as go.
 * Owner of SHA256 key *MUST* make copies to protect against lost.
-Multiple Printouts and thumbdrives are recommended to insure recovery.
+Multiple Printouts and/or thumbdrives in secure locations (not in the same building) are recommended to insure recovery.

 ## Maintainers